-- 1. Detention is held Monday through Thursday from 2:45 PM to 3:45 PM in the High School cafeteria. - 2.
-Make sure you have quenched your thirst and that you have gone to the restroom prior to detention.
-No one will be permitted to leave once he/she reports to detention. - 3.
-Report for detention promptly; no one will be admitted after 2:45 PM. - 4.
-You must have school work to be done during the detention, and you must remain busy during the entire detention. - 5.
-There will be no form or communication permitted between students.
-If you have a question for the supervisor, raise your hand and wait to be recognized. - 6.
-Sleeping or resting your head on the desk is not permitted.
-Keep your head up and remain busy. - 7.
-Sit where you are told to sit and keep your feet on the floor and your hands to yourself. - 8.
-Do not prepare to leave until you are given permission by the supervisor. - 9.
-Proper school attire is required. - 10.
+Detention is held Monday through Thursday from 2:45 PM to 3:45 PM

+You must have school work to complete, and you must work during the entire detention.

+There will be no form of communication permitted between students.
+If you have a question for the supervisor, raise your hand and wait to be recognized.

+Sleeping is not permitted.

+Proper school attire is required.

 If any of the above rules are broken, further disciplinary action will result.
-If a student is dismissed from detention hall, this will count as an unserved detention. - 11.
-There are absolutely no reschedules unless a written note from a parent/guardian is presented to the office by 11:00 AM stating the reason for rescheduling, and/or parent contact is made to confirm.
-You must have the white copy of the detention form in order to reschedule said detention (before lunch time only!)
+If a student is dismissed from detention hall, this will count as an unserved detention.

-NOTE: Reasons for rescheduling are subject to the school attendance policy (after school employment does not mandate rescheduling of detentions.)

-- 12. No food or drink is permitted in detention hall. - 13.
-When a student misses a detention he/she will receive a one day reassignment to In-School Suspension, After School Alternative or Out-of-School Suspension. - 14.
-Any student receiving a detention on a Monday or a Tuesday must serve it by Thursday of that week.
-Any student receiving a detention on Wednesday, Thursday, or Friday must serve it by the following Tuesday. - 15.
-If there is no school during a scheduled detention, the student must make up their detention on the next school day that detention is offered. - 16.
+No food or drink is permitted in detention hall.

+If a student skips a detention he/she will receive a one day reassignment to In-School Suspension, After School Alternative or Out-of-School Suspension.

+If there is no school during a scheduled detention, the student must make up their detention on the next school day that detention is offered.

 If a student is absent on the date of assigned detention, the detention will be served the following scheduled day of detention.